the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-repository.md

 ## Repositories and FAIR

 Selecting an appropriate repository for your research outputs has many benefits:
-- it helps make your Research Objects more FAIR ({ref}`Findable, Accessible, Interoperable and Reusable<rr-rdm-fair>`).
+- It helps make your Research Objects more FAIR ({ref}`Findable, Accessible, Interoperable and Reusable<rr-rdm-fair>`).
 This is achieved through:
     - Repositories assign a Persistent Identifier to your Research Objects, which makes them findable and citable (see {ref}`Citing Research Objects<cm-citable-cite>`.
 The most commonly used persistent identifiers for research objects is the Digital Object Identifier, usually abbreviated to DOI.
     - Repositories use metadata standards in describing your Research Object, which ensures that other people can find it using search engines.